Sikhs: History

 Guru Nanak (1469–1539), the founder of Sikhism, was born in a Hindu Khatri family to Mehta Kalu and Mata Tripta in the village of Talwandi, present-day Nankana Sahib, near Lahore.
 Throughout his life, Guru Nanak was a religious leader and social reformer.
-However, Sikh political history may be said to begin in 1606, with the death of the fifth Sikh guru, Guru Arjan Dev.
-Religious practices were formalised by Guru Gobind Singh on March 30, 1699, when the Guru initiated five people from a variety of social backgrounds known as the Panj Piare, to form a collective body of initiated Sikhs known as the Khalsa.
+However, Sikh political history may be said to begin in 1606, with the death of the fifth Sikh guru, Guru Arjan.
+Religious practices were formalised by Guru Gobind Singh on 30 March 1699, when the Guru initiated five people from a variety of social backgrounds known as the Panj Piare, to form a collective body of initiated Sikhs known as the Khalsa.

 The early followers of Guru Nanak were Khatris, but later a large number of Jats joined the Sikh faith.
 Khatris and Brahmins opposed "the demand that the Sikhs set aside the distinctive customs of their castes and families, including the older rituals."

 Pashaura Singh analysed references made within the 11th ballad of the Varan of Bhai Gurdas to form a picture of the caste-makeup of the early Sikh community.
 At the time of the writing the Vaar, the early Sikh community was composed of various castes and backgrounds, such as: